 For students matriculating with a bachelor's degree, a minimum of 10 courses are required, as follows:

-- Two approved graduate-level techinical electives chosen to provide a coherent program of study
+- Two approved graduate-level technical electives (500-level or higher, technical in nature, and chosen to provide a coherent program of study)

-For students matriculating with a master's degree from another institution, a minimum of 5 courses are required, as follows:
+For students matriculating with a master's degree from another institution, a minimum of five (5) courses are required, as follows:

-- One approved graduate-level technical elective chosen to provide a coherent program of study
+- One approved graduate-level technical elective (500-level or higher, technical in nature, and chosen to provide a coherent program of study)

 - Courses must be graded (Credit/No Credit or audited courses may not count toward the program of study)

 - ECE 899 Independent Study can be used to satisfy only the Approved Elective requirement

 - Undergraduate Courses (numbered 499 or lower) require DGS and Graduate School permission for enrollment and may have special restrictions